-If the fuse is open (blown), you will need to replace it, but before you do, you should find the reason the fuse opened.
-If you do not, you will just blow the fuse again when you replace it.
-Examine all wiring and use a multimeter to identify any shorts to ground.
+If the fuse is open (blown), you will need to replace it, but before you do, you should find the reason the fuse blew or it is likely you will just blow the fuse again when you replace it.
+Our most frequently encountered reason for a blown fuse is the wire cluster behind the headlight.
+Sometimes the connector boots slide away from the connector and permit a short to ground (it's the first place I'd look).
+If that is not the problem, examine all of the motorcycle's wiring and use a multimeter to identify any shorts to ground.